Hannoob/ROPvsSolid/README.md

 //This is a function that takes an X and a Y and adds them together let someMathFunction x = x + 1

-//This is how it it usually called let normalAnswer = someMathFunction 2
+//This is how it is usually called let normalAnswer = someMathFunction 2

 //Piping allows us to change the order of parameters.
 We take two, and push it through the function to get an answer